 Mind Game Everett Boyer, a twenty-four-year-old computer programmer, controls a character of some renown in San Diego, the powerful Elrond.
 (The character appears originally in Tolkien’s The Hobbit.)
-This blond and sturdy elf has acquired ...
+This blond ...

 Morse and I sit down with Manaole and Netter, who are discussing one-pocket pool.
 "It's the chess of pool," Manaole says, "because you have to put your opponent in trouble to gain an advantage."

 “Once you’ve joined a club like this, you don’t want to play kitchen Scrabble with your family.
 I’m one of the weaker players here.
 At home, my daughter says she doesn’t like playing with me.”

 Some of the fondest memories I have of time spent with my father were around a Lionel three-rail train he bought used and brought home in a big cardboard box.
 The track was hard to fit together.